Patient Forms

 Teeth Grinding East Hanover, NJ

-Millions of people are affected by bruxism, or teeth grinding.
+Millions of people are affected by bruxism or teeth grinding.
 Bruxism is a condition in which you clench or grind teeth.
-Many people do not realize that they grind their teeth as most teeth grinding takes place at night, while they sleep.
+Many people do not realize that they grind their teeth as most teeth grinding takes place at night while they sleep.
 A mild case of teeth grinding may not require treatment, but teeth grinding can lead to serious jaw disorders, headaches, damaged teeth, and other problems.
 Bruxism is one of the common dental concerns Dr. Rajeev Upadya treats in his East Hanover, New Jersey, office.

 Signs and Symptoms of Teeth Grinding